 Here is a quick video that highlights some of the main features:

 Nothing on the machine feels cheap (there are no cheap plastic parts).
-The base has steel rear legs, an aluminum front, and an aluminum I-beam monorail with a stainless-steel seat track.
+The base has steel rear legs, aluminum front legs, and an aluminum monorail with a stainless-steel seat track.

 Multiple users of varying strength levels have used this rower regularly for over 10 years and have mentioned it still performs like it did when they first bought the unit.

-This speaks volumes on the Concept2 Model D’s durability and longevity.
+This speaks volumes about the Concept2 RowErg’s durability and longevity.
 You will get stronger as you use it, so it’s important the machine is strong enough to handle the increase in workload it will receive.

 Based on its design, you will hear common noises such as the rolling of the seat, the pulling of the handle, and the fan.
 However, you will not hear any creaking and other annoying noises most commonly found on cheaper rowing machines.

-I know I mentioned this earlier but it is such an important issue to some users that I wanted to highlight it again.
+I know I mentioned this earlier but this is such an important issue to some users that I wanted to highlight it again.

-The noise level of the Concept2 Model D Rowing Machine is what you would expect from any air-resistance rower.
+The noise level of the Concept2 RowErg is what you would expect from any air-resistance rower.

 The harder you row, the louder the fan gets.
 However, this can either be a good thing or a bad thing depending on how you look at it.

-You can read my noise level article here to actually hear me rowing my Model D with the TV on & off.
+You can read my noise level article here to actually hear me rowing my RowErg with the TV on & off.

-Just know that 99.9% of users have no issue with the noise level on the Concept2 Model D.
+Just know that 99.9% of users have no issue with the noise level on the Concept2 RowErg.

-What good is an exercise machine built tough enough to withstand millions of meters of abuse, but it isn’t comfortable enough to get you there in the first place?
+What good is an exercise machine built tough enough to withstand millions of meters of abuse but doesn’t make for a comfortable workout?

-Luckily, you won’t have to worry about that issue (for the most part).
+Luckily, you won’t have to worry about that issue.

-The rowing motion for this rower is smooth and provides an experience similar to rowing on water.
+The motion when rowing with this machine is smooth and provides an experience similar to rowing on water.
 That’s one of the main reasons professional rowers use it.

 The seat glides effortlessly on the monorail and the chain that pulls the flywheel doesn’t snag.
 This leads to a smooth catch, drive, finish, and recovery motion.

-The only maintenance to make sure your machine maintains its fluid functionality is to keep the chain lubricated and clean the monorail periodically.
+The only maintenance needed to ensure your machine maintains its performance is to keep the chain lubricated and clean the monorail periodically.

-These actions are extremely easy to do and there are instructions in the Model D manual to walk you through the process.
+These actions are extremely easy to do and there are instructions in the RowErg manual to walk you through the process.

-The seat on the Model D is contoured and padded, making it comfortable for most users.
+The seat on the RowErg is contoured and padded, making it comfortable for most users.

-However, depending on your weight and average length of workout time, you may need to make some minor adjustments.
+However, depending on your weight and the average length of your workout, you may need to make some minor adjustments.

-Several users who have logged a lot of meters mentioned how the seat gets harder over time.
+I’ve heard from super active users over the years how the seat gets harder over time.
 So expect some tweaking with your seat a few years down the road.